AhmetZamanis/LoanRequestClassification/Report.md

     roughly 0.89 and 0.11 for good and bad clients respectively.
 -   We will create a benchmark grid with our task, graph learners and our resampling method.
 We will set seed before doing this, as resampling will be performed upon creating the benchmark grid.
+We’ll set a different seed from the tuning process, to test our tunes on a different resampling iteration.
--   We’ll run the benchmarking, save the results, calculate the aggregated values for each of our performance metrics, and retrieve this as a data table.
+-   We’ll run the benchmark, save the results, calculate the aggregated values for each of our performance metrics, and retrieve this as a data table.

 ``` r
 #create baseline learner